gavinwun/free-genai-bootcamp-2025/lang-portal/backend-flask/docs/study_findings.md

 3. DeepSeek R1 went on a very in-depth thinking and created alot of specs for a single route and examples, which I guess was good if it had gotten the correct routes to implement
 4. I then switched to Claude 3.5 Sonnet, and it's analysis and coding abilities with live files are definitely far more superior
 5. Claude 3.5 Sonnet does make mistakes as well, where it changed the usage of app.db to g.db because it was following Flask pattern/conventions
+5. Claude 3.5 Sonnet can sometimes get confused and start to implement it's own thing instead of reusing existing tables/database schemas that matches requirements.
+Need to make sure these are handled correctly and instructed back to the model